-The non-controlling interest was measured at the proportionate share in ISLASOL's net assets measured as at acquisition date.
 Goodwill comprises the fair value of expected synergies arising from the acquisition.
-This is presented under "Goodwill and other intangible assets" account in the consolidated statements of the financial position.
+This is presented under Goodwill in the consolidated statements of financial position.
 None of the goodwill recognized is expected to be deductible for income tax purposes.

 Consideration transferred was paid in cash on transaction date.